SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/archive.md

 # Archiving emails to SuperOffice

 When you click the **Archive email** button on the mail client toolbar, a menu with archiving options is displayed.

-These are described in the following topics:
+> [!NOTE]
+> This button also appears in the email window when you open an email you have received.

+**Options:**

 * [Archiving emails on companies/contacts][2]
 * [Archiving emails as activities][1]
 * [Archiving attachments][3]
 * [Archiving emails as requests][4]

-> [!NOTE]
-> This button also appears in the email window when you open an email you have received.

 For all the different archiving options, you may select the **Warn me when an email is larger than (in KB)** option in the **General settings** pane of the **SuperOffice CRM options** dialog (see [General settings][5]).
 Thus, when you try to archive an email containing an attachment that is over the specified limit, a dialog will inform you of this and ask you if you would like to archive it anyway.